ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 This subsection shows a SUIT manifest example containing the entire Trusted Component Binary using the integrated-payload (see {{I-D.ietf-suit-manifest}} Section-7.6).

 A Trusted Component Developer delegates to the TAM the task of delivering the Trusted Component Binary in the SUIT manifest.
 The Trusted Component Developer creates a SUIT manifest and embeds the Trusted Component Binary, which is referenced in the URI parameter with identifier "#tc".
 The Trusted Component Developer provides the SUIT manifest to the TAM.
-The TAM always receives the latest SUIT manifest from the Trusted Component Developer.

 The TAM serves the SUIT manifest containing the Trusted Component Binary to the Device in an Update message.